Monsanto Roundup Ready Cancer Warnings Ordered, Is Gylphosate Deadly?

 During a phone call with a Monsanto official in April of 2015, Jess Rowland reportedly bragged about the prowess it would take to prevent the glyphosate warnings from being issued.

 “If I can kill this I should get a medal,” Rowland said.
-A federal judge from San Francisco who is overseeing the glyphosate lawsuits said the EPA official had a “highly suspicious” relationship with Monsanto.
+A federal judge from San Francisco who is overseeing the glyphosate lawsuits, said the EPA official had a “highly suspicious” relationship with Monsanto.

-At the time of the phone conversation, Monsanto’s glyphosate products were being investigated by the Agency for Toxic Substances and Disease Registry.
+At the time of the phone conversation Monsanto’s glyphosate products were being investigated by the Agency for Toxic Substances and Disease Registry.
 The agency is part of the U.S. Health and Human Service Department.
 The EPA committee Rowland was in charge of ultimately found insufficient evidence to prove glyphosate causes cancer.

 Trenton Norris, Monsanto’s attorney, said the California cancer warnings on Roundup Ready might hurt the company financially and drive away customers.